Rosuav/StilleBot/Map.md

 user IDs and logins), get_helix_paginated which wraps all the pagination logic (note that "Helix" is now the only Twitch API, but formerly there was Kraken), and as of 20260423, it polls every 60 seconds to see what streams are online.
-This last one is where the file name came from but is likely to soon be gone.
+This last one is where the file name came from but is likely to be reworked somewhat; it is necessary on bot startup and handover but should no longer need to happen every 60 seconds.
+This will reduce bot-to-Twitch load.

 **connection.pike** handles channels/streams.
 It handles IRC and EventSub connections, and has all core functionality relating to managing a channel: